Skip to main content

 SCOPE

-Install or replace the bathroom exhaust fan, if the bathroom currently lacks an exhaust fan or the existing fan has insufficient draw, as determined by occupant experience or through fan testing by a home energy rater.
+If the bathroom currently lacks a fan, install a fan.
+If the existing fan has insufficient draw as determined by occupant experience or through fan testing by a home energy rater, replace the existing fan.

 If the current bathroom fan exhausts into the attic, crawlspace, or between floors, replace or reroute the duct so that it exhausts to the outside.